What is an allergy?

 - A true food allergy means that the individual is required to avoid that food for life or risk the consequences.

-- A food intolerance means the individual can eat small amounts of the food without obvious consequences while eating larger amounts may lead to stomach cramps, nausea, or diarrhoea.
+- Food intolerance means the individual can eat small amounts of food without obvious consequences while eating larger amounts may lead to stomach cramps, nausea, or diarrhoea.

 Type I hypersensitivity reaction